-28.10.1 Move <partMeta> from NewsML-G2 to NAR and extend it
+28.11.1 Move <partMeta> from NewsML-G2 to NAR and extend it

-NAR 1.6 moves <partMeta> from being a "NewsML-G2 only" element to inclusion in the overall News Architecture (NAR for G2) framework so that it is available to be used by other G2 Items in addition to the News Item, specifically Package Items and Knowledge Items, including EventsML-G2 Knowledge Items.
+NAR 1.6 moves <partMeta> from being a "NewsML-G2 only" element to inclusion in the overall News Architecture framework so that it is available to be used by all Items in addition to the News Item, specifically Package Items and Knowledge Items, including EventsML-G2 Knowledge Items.

-The change also extended <partMeta>, adding a @contentRefs attribute, so that it can reference any element in the content section of an item which is identified by @id.
+The change also extended <partMeta>, adding a @contentrefs attribute, so that it can reference any element in the content section of an item which is identified by @id.
 For a News Item, these are the child elements of <contentSet>; for the Package Item, the child elements of <groupSet>; and for the Knowledge Item, the child elements of <conceptSet>.